robstoll/atrium/README.md

 <details>
 <summary>💬 Write own feature assertion functions with additional checks.</summary>

-Atrium provides a feature extractor which allows to make feature assertions in a safe way in case the extraction is only valid for certain subjects.
+Atrium provides a feature extractor which allows making feature assertions in a safe way in case the extraction is only valid for certain subjects.
-It is for instance used for [`List.get`](https://github.com/robstoll/atrium/tree/master/logic/atrium-logic-common/src/main/kotlin/ch/tutteli/atrium/logic/impl/DefaultListAssertions.kt#L13)
+It is inter alia used for [`List.get`](https://github.com/robstoll/atrium/tree/master/logic/atrium-logic-common/src/main/kotlin/ch/tutteli/atrium/logic/impl/DefaultListAssertions.kt#L13)

 </details>

 ### Arbitrary Features
 A feature does not necessarily have to be directly related to the subject as properties or method calls do.
-You can use the overload which expects a feature description in form of a `String` as first argument instead.
+Either use `its` the overload of `feature` which expects a feature description in form of a `String` as first argument.
-Following an example:
+Following an example using `feature`.

 <ex-arbitrary-features>